kcaisley/frida/flow/scans/readme.md

 DDR symbol rate  = 16*FIN/N
 ```

+Conversion rate uses the INIT rising edge through the final COMP falling edge,
+rounded up to the end of its eight-symbol word relative to INIT.
+A common phase
+advance does not change this duration.
+At 1.6 Gbaud, the original recipe converts
+in 100 ns (10 MSPS), then repeats every 160 ns (6.25 MHz).
+The 160-symbol duty
+recipes convert and repeat every 100 ns.
+Baud is calculated from each selected
+recipe, so the extended-COMP recipe uses 1.68 Gbaud when requested at 10 MSPS.

+Existing typed analysis fields retain their names: `active_conversion_rate_hz`
+is the conversion rate; `sample_rate_hz` is the full repetition rate, which is
+also the rate used for spectral analysis.

 ## FRIDA-local scan support

 These functions are not Basil APIs.
 They implement design-specific packing,